mit-crpg/OpenMOC/_sources/devguide/build_system.txt

 **Table 2**: SWIG interface files for OpenMOC modules.

 The :ref:`Add a C/C++ Source File <add_source_file>` section discusses how to add new C/C++ source files and expose them to SWIG through the interface files.
-The interface files are useful for a variety of auxiliary purposes as well, most notably the specifications to input and retrieve NumPy_ data from the compiled C/C++ shared library object(s) from Python (see :ref:`NumPy Tutorials <numpy_tutorials>`).
+The interface files are useful for a variety of auxiliary purposes as well, most notably the specifications to input and retrieve NumPy_ data from the compiled C/C++ shared library object(s) from Python (see :ref:`NumPy Typemaps <numpy_typemaps>`).

 --------------------